 The Scale of Failure

-In March 2025, the Welsh Government escalated DHCW to Level 3 — the highest tier of intervention — for "serious concerns about the organisation's ability to effectively deliver a number of major programmes."
+In March 2025, the Welsh Government escalated DHCW to Level 3 — Enhanced Monitoring — for "serious concerns about the organisation's ability to effectively deliver a number of major programmes."
 Nine programme areas were placed under formal scrutiny.
-This section examines each one.
+But the failures extend far beyond those nine programmes.
+Beneath them sits a layer of legacy infrastructure that is actively dangerous, a pattern of system outages that disrupts clinical care, and a cyber security posture that no one can verify.

 1. Enterprise Architecture / National Target Architecture (NTA)